davidlaprade/davidlaprade.github.io/_posts/2019-02-01-my-biggest-doubt-about-btc.md

 It probably goes without saying that most Bitcoin is uninsured.
 Bitcoin wallets are not
 [FDIC protected](https://en.wikipedia.org/wiki/Federal_Deposit_Insurance_Corporation),
-and private coverage is either non-existent or hard to come by.
+and private coverage is either non-existent or hard to come by.<sup>1</sup>

 It's probably
 equally obvious that the vast majority of coins is controlled by entities